 Shepherd's Canyon Retreat Ministry offers week-long counseling retreats for men and women in ministry who are in the midst of various stages of burnout, stress, depression, and conflicts of all kinds.
 Each retreat can accommodate up to eight individuals.
 The staff for each retreat includes two counselors, a chaplain and volunteers who provide outstanding hospitality.

 The retreat begins with dinner on Monday evening and ends with breakfast on the next Monday morning.
-(The exceptions - March and April, 2018.)
-During this week, participants will experience about 25 hours of counseling in group, couple, and individual settings.
+During this week, participants will experience about 20 hours of counseling in group, couple, and individual settings.

 COMPASSIONATE CARE FOR THE CAREGIVER